obadaDeg/flutter-challenges-acceptance/README.md

 # How to Run
 Clone the repository.
 Open the terminal and navigate to the project directory.
-Run the Dart application using the command: dart main.dart (replace main.dart with the actual name of your main Dart file).
+Run the Dart application using the command: dart TicTacToe.dart.